-The Si4330 is an ISM wireless receiver with continuous frequency tuning over the specified bands which encompasses from 240-960 MHz.
-The wide operating voltage range of 1.8-3.6 V and low current consumption makes the Si4330 an ideal solution for battery powered applications.
+The Si4430/31/32 are ISM wireless transceivers with continuous frequency tuning over their specified bands which encompasses from 240-960 MHz.
+The wide operating voltage range of 1.8-3.6 V and low current consumption makes the Si4430/31/32 an ideal solution for battery powered applications.

-The Si4330 receiver uses a single-conversion mixer to downconvert the 2-level FSK/GFSK/OOK modulated receive signal to a low IF frequency.
+The Si4430/31/32 operates as a time division duplexing (TDD) transceiver where the device alternately transmits and receives data packets.
+The device uses a single-conversion mixer to downconvert the 2-level FSK/GFSK/OOK modulated receive signal to a low IF frequency.
 Following a programmable gain amplifier (PGA) the signal is converted to the digital domain by a high performance $\Delta\Sigma$ ADC allowing filtering, demodulation, slicing, and packet handling to be performed in the built-in DSP increasing the receiver's performance and flexibility versus analog based architectures.
 The demodulated signal is then output to the system MCU through a programmable GPIO or via the standard SPI bus by reading the 64-byte RX FIFO.

-A high precision local oscillator (LO) is generated by an integrated VCO and $\Delta\Sigma$ Fractional-N PLL synthesizer.
+A single high precision local oscillator (LO) is used for both transmit and receive modes since the transmitter and receiver do not operate at the same time.
+The LO is generated by an integrated VCO and $\Delta\Sigma$ Fractional-N PLL synthesizer.
 The synthesizer is designed to support configurable data rates, output frequency and frequency deviation at any frequency between 240-960 MHz.
+The transmit FSK data is modulated directly into the $\Delta\Sigma$ data stream and can be shaped by a Gaussian low-pass filter to reduce unwanted spectral content.